-Why it works: Toyota’s mission demonstrates what they are known for: products and service.
+Why it works: Toyota’s mission and vision statements demonstrate what they are known for: products and service.
 Even in a highly competitive industry, their vision states that they will become the best car company in the country.

 Mission:We will devote our human resources and technology to create superior products and services, thereby contributing to a better global society.

-Why it works: Samsung wants to improve people’s lives by creating exceptional and innovative products, which they make clear in both their mission and vision.
+Why it works: Samsung wants to improve people’s lives by creating exceptional and innovative products, which they make clear in both their mission and vision statements.